Earth Sciences: Geology

 Examining: Deep hole drilling damning evidence – The Ice Ages that were not – The origin of coal – The origin of oil – Alfred Wegener who was not a geologist – Expanding Earth that was a contender v plate techtonics – The geologist’s credo – Thomas Gold who sees oil everywhere

 There is no new wisdom in science and any knowledge accrued along the way is more by accident than design.
 Science consists of “facts” learned by rote and used as a means to perpetuate scientific political power and the economic status quo, supported by education and the media.
 All that we think we know is wrong, with tidbits of truth interwoven to enhance the narrative.
-Science is controlled by oligarchs who pay for non-science by funding control.
+Science is controlled by funding.

 The word “fact” as used by science, has very little to do with the word truth, its a fact because science and the text books say so.
 It’s a fact because it supports current scientific theory – but a theory is not supposed to be a permanent fixture.
 Many scientific facts from the past are no longer facts.
 Geology contains many facts but few truths…